K. V. Krishna Rao: Gubernatorial assignments

 From June 1984 to July 1989, General Krishna Rao was the governor of the North Eastern States of Nagaland, Manipur and Tripura.
 He was also the governor of Mizoram in June 1988 and March to July 1989.
 He was chancellor of the Manipur and Tripura Universities.
 He was chairman of the North East Zone Culture Centre.
 In his capacity of governor of the North Eastern States, he ensured that peace was brought about and maintained, and that the Tripura Agreement was concluded.

 General Krishna Rao was the governor of Jammu and Kashmir during 1989–90.
-As the governor, He was chancellor of the University of Kashmir, University of Jammu and the Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir.
+As the governor, he was chancellor of the University of Kashmir, University of Jammu and the Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir.
 He was also chairman of Shri Mata Vaishno Devi Shrine Board.
-When a proxy war developed in Jammu and Kashmir and reached its peak, he was reappointed as governor and served there from 12 March 1993 to 1 May 1998.
+When a proxy war developed in Jammu and Kashmir and reached its peak, he was reappointed governor and served there from 12 March 1993 to 1 May 1998.
 In this capacity, he was instrumental in restoring peace and democracy in the insurgency-riven state after a long gap of seven years.